 Risk Management System

-The Company promotes the development and enhancement and sophistication of the risk management system for the entire Group in accordance with the “Tokio Marine Group’s Basic Policies for Risk Management”.
-The Company also manages quantitative risks for the Group in order to maintain credit ratings and to forestall bankruptcies in accordance with the “Tokio Marine Group’s Basic Policies for Integrated Risk Management”.
+The Company promotes the development and enhancement of the risk management system for the entire Group in accordance with the "Tokio Marine Group's Basic Policies for Risk Management".
+The Company also manages quantitative risks for the Group in order to maintain credit ratings and to forestall insolvency in accordance with the "Tokio Marine Group's Basic Policies for Integrated Risk Management".

-Among the various risks, the Company recognizes that insurance underwriting risks and investment risks are core risks that must be managed in sources of earnings.
+Among various risks, the Company recognizes that insurance underwriting risks and investment risks (core risks) must be managed as sources of earnings.
 The Company therefore controls these risks considering the balance between risk and return.

-Through the above measures, the Company works to execute proper risk management and ensure stable business operations of the entire Group.
+Through the above measures, the Company executes proper risk management and ensures stable business operations of the entire Group.

 Tokio Marine Group's Risk Management System